valsson-group/valsson-group.github.io/_pages/members/members.md

 ## Graduated PhD Students
-- Dr. Benjamin Pampel, PhD Student the MPI for Polymer Research, Graduated in June 2022
+- Dr. Benjamin Pampel, PhD Student the MPI for Polymer Research, Graduated in June 2022.
-- Dr. Bin Song, PhD Student the MPI for Polymer Research, Graduated in May 2022
+- Dr. Bin Song, PhD Student the MPI for Polymer Research, Graduated in May 2022.

 ## Alumni
+- Dr. Benjamin Pampel, PhD Student the MPI for Polymer Research from March 2018 to June 2022 and Postdoctoral Researcher at MPI for Polymer Research from July 2022 to October 2022.
-- Dr. Bin Song, PhD Student the MPI for Polymer Research, October 2017 to May 2022
+- Dr. Bin Song, PhD Student the MPI for Polymer Research from October 2017 to May 2022.
-- Dr. Nehzat Safaei, Postdoctoral Researcher at the MPI for Polymer Research, February 2018 to June 2021.
+- Dr. Nehzat Safaei, Postdoctoral Researcher at the MPI for Polymer Research from February 2018 to June 2021.

 ## Visitors